Skip to content

 Recognizing premenstrual symptoms and treating them

-Quick reminder, what is premenstrual syndrome?
+Quick reminder: what is premenstrual syndrome?

-This is why it is crucial to recognize the symptoms of PMS in order to find solutions to alleviate them.
+Therefore, it is crucial to recognize the symptoms of PMS in order to find solutions to alleviate them.

-5 emotional symptoms of PMS
+5 Emotional Symptoms of PMS

 Irritability: